 We are taking precautions to protect the wellbeing of our workshop participants.
-From April onwards, all courses will be held outdoors to reduce contact and the chances of communication of the virus.
-In addition, we will also not now provide food and we ask participants to bring their own own; however, tea and coffee will still be provided in disposable cups.
+We offer our courses to family groups and friends ‘bubbles’ In addition, we will also not now provide food and we ask participants to bring their own own; however, tea and coffee will still be provided in disposable cups.

 The day involves: